YMV is the epitome of homeschooling done right.

 YMV’s youngest artists will be introduced to the elements of art and principles of design while experiencing many different types of art mediums.
 Art inspired by literature, seasonal and holiday art, famous artists and their works, cultural arts, and the natural world will be utilized over the course of the year.
 Students will participate in an end-of-year art show and will keep a portfolio of their work.
 The class is loosely graded so each child can work within an ability grouping that fits them best.

-• Middle Elem Art (ages 7-9) Friday only 3:00
+• Middle Elem Art (ages 7-9) Tuesday only 1:00

 $56/mo plus $30 supply fee paid directly to teacher